It has three data centers, in Russia and the Netherlands, and a Russian-language website that presents prices in Russian rubles.

 - PHP (5.4 – 7.3) and CGI support

 - Zend Guard Loader and Zend Optimizer

-The smallest plan provides 1 GB disk space, one hosted website, and one MySQL database, so it’s suitable for starters.
-At the other end of the prectrum, the largest plan provides 25 GB disk space, 25 hosted websites, and unlimited MySQL databases, so it’s more suitable for professionals creating a stronger web presence.
+Our smallest plan offers 1 GB disk space, one hosted website, and one MySQL database, making it suitable for starters.
+On the other end of the spectrum, the largest plan provides 25 GB disk space, 25 hosted websites, and unlimited MySQL databases, making it more suitable for professionals looking to create a stronger web presence.